 Our high-end gaming PC is no slouch, but we can do better, and with some new components and a focus on pushing things to the next level, we're ready to assemble a PC most people only dream about.
 If you're looking for less extreme options, check out our other build guides on the right.

-One thing to note: this guide hasn't yet been updated to take into account the new Intel Kaby Lake or AMD Ryzen processors.
-Look for a complete system overhaul in the coming weeks once we've had some more time testing those new components.
+One thing to note: this guide hasn't yet been updated to take into account the new Intel Kaby Lake or upcoming AMD Ryzen processors.
+Look for an updated guide in the coming weeks once we've had some more time to test those new components.

 You can see the regional pricing for the components we selected in the above table, which will update in real time.
 Remember that you'll need two GTX 1080 cards for SLI, which puts the price tag at the time of writing at around $4,000 / £3,800.
 That price reflects some current sales, but those come and go on the various components and we expect the overall price to be relatively consistent, trending slowly downward over time.
 Note that a display, keyboard, and mouse are not included in our build guides—follow those links for our recommendations in those categories.